Getting MoRE out of Mixture of Language Model Reasoning Experts

-We evaluate each of the four specialized \qa{} models on the collection of 12 datasets, the results are shown in the first block of Table~\ref{tab:per_dataset}.
+We first evaluate each of the four specialized reasoning experts on the collection of 12 datasets (Table~\ref{tab:per_dataset}, first block).

-\paragraph{The specialized experts excel at their targeted reasoning types.} For example, the factual expert outperforms the dataset-specific few-shot baseline on \nq{}, TriviaQA, and SQuAD, and the math expert achieves an accuracy improvement from 19.5 to 61.8 on GSM8K and from 41.5 to 92.2 on MultiArith with Chain-of-Thought prompting.
-The only exception is that the factual expert is the best-performing model on HotpotQA -- a multihop reasoning benchmark.
-This is because HotpotQA is very knowledge-intensive in nature and the retrieval augmentation can be even more helpful than the Chain-of-Thought reasoning.
+\paragraph{The specialized experts excel at their targeted reasoning types.} For example, the factual expert outperforms the dataset-specific few-shot baseline on NQ, TriviaQA, and SQuAD, and the math expert improves accuracy from 19.5 to 61.8 on GSM8K and from 41.5 to 92.2 on MultiArith.
+The only exception is that the factual expert is the best-performing model on HotpotQA---a multihop reasoning benchmark.
+This is because HotpotQA is also knowledge-intensive~\cite{Yang2018HotpotQAAD}, and retrieval augmentation can be even more helpful than Chain-of-Thought reasoning.

-\paragraph{The specialized experts perform worse than the baseline on reasoning types outside of their expertise.} For instance, the factual expert underperforms the dataset-specific few-shot baseline on all of the math and commonsense datasets.
-Similarly, the math expert underperforms the baseline on all of the factoid \qa{} datasets.
-This means that a single specialized \qa{} model cannot handle the diverse types of questions and it motivates us to propose the \mope{} system to combine the strengths of different experts in order to fare well on any type of question.
+\paragraph{The specialized experts are worse on reasoning types outside of their expertise.} For instance, the factual expert underperforms the dataset-specific few-shot baseline on all math and commonsense datasets.
+Similarly, the math expert underperforms the baseline on all factoid \qa{} datasets.
+This means that a single specialized \qa{} model cannot generalize on the diverse types of questions and it motivates us to propose the \mope{} system to combine the strengths of different experts in order to fare well on all types of reasoning questions.